 b.
 Costs

-In some cases, transactions have negative net revenue, meaning the product’s costs exceed gross revenue.
-Let’s calculate the cost.
+Sometimes, transactions have negative net revenue because the costs exceed gross revenue.
+To calculate costs, try:

 Formula: SUM(Net Revenue) + (-1 * SUM(Gross Revenue))